Vipassana Meditation As Taught By S. N. Goenka in the tradition of Sayagyi U Ba Khin

 Because of the focused and intense nature of these courses there are certain requirements that must be observed within the prison during the course and that require cooperation between the prison staff and the Vipassana volunteers.
 It is also required that one or more personnel from the correction facility staff take a 10 day course at one of our established meditation centers before a course can be conducted at that facility.
 This requirement is necessary so that there are responsible correction staff members who are directly familiar with what the inmates will experience in the course and understand the reasons for the course requirements and its rules and regulations.

 By way of background, Vipassana, which means to see things as they really are, is one of India’s most ancient techniques of meditation.
 It was taught in India more than 2500 years ago as a universal remedy for universal ills, i.e., an Art of Living.
-Over the last 10 years, the technique of Vipassana has been very successful in reducing the rate of recidivism within prison populations where it has been regularly used.
 For additional information, corrections officials are invited to contact the Vipassana Meditation Rehabilitation and Research Trust for North American Correctional Facilities in the United States or the appropriate Vipassana representatives in other countries.